Topolectric circuits: Theory and construction: First-order topolectric insulators

 \subsection{Chern insulator}

-~ We now consider the circuit realization of the two-dimensional Chern insulator.
+~ We now consider the circuit realization of the 2D Chern insulator.
 The corresponding Hamiltonian in momentum space is given by

 Pauli matrices $\{ \tau_\mu \}$ with $\mu=0, \cdots, 3$ act on two orbitals in a unit cell.
 While $t$ and $t_0$ are the inter-unit cell hopping parameters, $m$ denotes the intra-unit cell hopping.
-This model breaks the time-reversal symmetry and belongs to class A in the ten-fold classification~\cite{schnyder-ryu-furusaki-ludwig}.
-The system is in the topological regime when $-2<m/t_0<2$, describing Chern insulator with one-dimensional edge mode.
+This model breaks the time-reversal symmetry.
+The system is in the topological regime when $-2<m/t_0<2$, describing the Chern insulator with 1D edge mode.
 By contrast, the system describes trivial insulators when $|m/t_0|>2$.
 The band gap closing between the Chern and trivial insulators occurs at $m/t_0=\pm 2$.
 On the other hand, the transition between two distinct Chern insulators takes place at $m/t_0=0$, also through a band gap closing.
 We note that the system possesses an \emph{antiunitary} particle-hole symmetry represented by the operator $A=\tau_3 {\mathcal K}$ which anticommutes with the Hamiltonian of the system $H_{\rm CI}$, where ${\mathcal K}$ is the complex conjugation.
 Consequently, the zero-energy edge mode of the Chern insulator is an eigenstate of the antiunitary operator $A$.
 Since the unitary part of $A$ is $\tau_3$, the edge modes reside on either one of two orbitals.
+Previously a Chern insulator has been constructed in a brickwall or honeycomb topolectric circuit~\cite{hofmann-prl2019}.
+Here we realize the Chern insulator in a square topolectric circuit [see Eq.~\eqref{eq:Chern-Hamiltonian} and Fig.~\ref{Fig:Chern-lat}] and in addition to probing its topological edge mode [see Fig.~\ref{fig:Chernspatial}], we also construct its phase diagram [see Fig.~\ref{fig:Chernphasediagram}].